AIR203 - Human Rights in World Politics

 |Enrolment modes:||Trimester 2: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online)|

-1 x 1-hour Class per week, 1 x 1-hour Seminar per week
+1 x 1-hour class per week, 1 x 1-hour seminar per week

 Accordingly, the unit focuses on critically applying these debates to contemporary issues of human suffering such as: genocide, forced migration, state terrorism.
 The unit will then examine international mechanisms of addressing human wrongs in world politics such as humanitarian intervention and the International Criminal Court.
 The unit will conclude with recent challenges on human rights coming from the changing nature of warfare in the twenty first century, to this end the role of private military companies and the use of artificial intelligence in the battlefield will be explored.

 Click on the fee link below which describes you: